 There are various factors to consider when it comes to UPS connection types.
 In our blog post “UPS connections explained: Everything about plug connections and connectors”, you will find comprehensive information on the different plug types and connections.

+As UPS systems serve as a backup power supply, it is important to make the right choice.
 There are many aspects to consider when choosing a UPS and you should define the systems for which the UPS will be used in your company.
 The output power of the selected UPS should be 20 - 25 % higher than the total power consumption of the connected systems.
 However, the more systems that are connected to the UPS, the shorter the bridging time, i.e. the period during which the UPS can continue to supply the systems evenly in the event of a power failure.
 Therefore, only the most important systems should be connected to the UPS.

 Our recommendation: